 Product sections and Permit Records Fields

 The header element in the PERMIT.XML file is followed by a single element called “products” which contains multiple “product” records, each of which contain the actual permits for those products.
 This allows a single PERMIT.XML file to contain permits for multiple products all destined for a single end user system.
+The attribute “id” for each product section contains the S-100 identifier of the product specification to which the permits relate, e.g. <product id=”S-101”>

 Definition of the Permit Record

 Each product element in the PERMIT.XML file contains a sequence of “permit” elements.
 These elements contain the actual permits for the products identified.
-The Table below defines the elements contained in the permit elements with a definition of the purpose of each.
+The Table below defines the elements contained in the permit elements with a definition of the purpose of each, fields are mandatory unless otherwise stated.
 Note that permits are only issued for Base datasets and the same permit is used to decrypt incremental updates (if the Product Specification implements updates).

 Table 15-6 – Permit Record elements